gilmoreorless/postcss-gradient-transparency-fix/README.md

 ### Define stop positions

 For best results, **define explicit stop positions** for the `transparent` colour stops.
 The plugin will try to guess missing stop positions where possible, but due to the nature of gradient calculations, some position values can _only_ be calculated by the browser at the time of rendering.
-[Do you really understand CSS linear-gradients](linear-brosset) gives many details of how browsers calculate stop positions.
+[Do you really understand CSS linear-gradients][linear-brosset] gives many details of how browsers calculate stop positions.

 Some examples of what is supported: